pypeaday/pype.dev/pages/projects/thoughts-to-nostr.md

 ## TODOs

-[] - destroy the homelab-social-media-pipelines repo
+[x] - destroy the homelab-social-media-pipelines repo

 [] - think about how to structure things more... monorepo in homelab-temporal might be hard to manage with AI tools due to context management... unsure though